savob/savobajic.ca/content/projects/academic/rescue.md

    - Left and right wheel drop sensors
    - 3 touch buttons

-*Note that not all of these were used in our project, given the flat and virtual operating enviroment we had no use for any of the sensors listed past the bumpers.*
+*Note that not all of these were used in our project, given the flat and virtual operating environment we had no use for any of the sensors listed past the bumpers.*

 ### Outputs